uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 We are about to use a bunch of very 'math-y' words.
 Please do not be put off!

 R is a _statistical computing_ language, and statistics uses vectors and matrices.
-These are _not_(!) complicated things!
+These are _not_(!) complicated things.

 ##### Vectors